An In-Depth Comprehensive Functional Testing Tutorial with Types, Techniques, and Examples:

-This article comprehensively discusses everything you need to know about functional testing, right from the basics.
+This tutorial has comprehensively discussed everything that you need to know about functional testing, right from the basics.

-About Author: Sanjay Zalavadia – as the VP of Client Service for Zephyr, Sanjay brings over 15 years of leadership experience in IT and Technical Support Services.
+About the Author: Sanjay Zalavadia – as the VP of Client Service for Zephyr, Sanjay brings over 15 years of leadership experience in IT and Technical Support Services.

 I hope that some of the techniques that we’ve suggested come in handy for all readers.
-Let us know your thoughts in comments below.
+Let us know your thoughts in the comments below.